What is Depression?

 Depression Versus Bipolar Disorder:

-With proper treatment, those who struggle with depression may experience a significant reduction in symptoms.
+With the right therapy, you can experience a reduction in your symptoms of depression.
 Cognitive-behavioral therapy (CBT) is typically a first-line defense.
 Changing the way you think and act can have a significant, positive impact on the way you feel.
-Your depression counseling might help you understand how certain childhood or familial experiences affect how you think and feel today.
+Counseling for depression might help you understand how certain childhood or familial experiences affect how you think and feel today.
 Our therapists might also use certain interventions from Dialectical-Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) to target specific symptoms and your overall mindset.
 In some cases, we might recommend medication.

 Our depression therapists work collaboratively and respectfully to help you return to your previous level of functioning.
 Your feedback about how you are feeling and how certain interventions are working - or not - are critical in the work we do together.